seagreen/ianix/README.md

 2. Replace `/etc/nixos/configuration.nix` with `configuration.nix` from this directory.
 Run `nixos-rebuild switch` from root.

-3. Create symlinks in `~` to the files in `dotfiles`.

-4. Create a symlink in `~` to the `bin` directory in this repo.

-5. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
-Also change the directory where screenshots are stored in `bin/screenshot` and `bin/screenshot-select`.
+3. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
 This is a very rough project and `/home/traveller` is hardcoded far more than it needs to be.
+There are also some hardcoded links to this directory, which is `/home/traveller/vivaine/vivaine` on my computer.
+Fix those as well.

+4. `$ ./link_dotfiles`

+5. `$ ./link_bin_files`

 6. Load the new `.bashrc` and then run `background-center wallpaper.png`.

 7. Move a copy of `.vimrc` and `.vim` to `/root`.

+8. `$ mkdir ~/.screenshots`